Daddy's Hands (band)

 Daddy's Hands was a Canadian experimental rock band formed in Victoria, British Columbia, Canada, by singer/guitarist Dave Wenger, bassist Emily Bauslaugh, drummer Jonah Fortune, and saxophonist Jonathan Pollard.
-Wenger and Bauslaugh had been involved in the British Columbian hardcore/emo scene before forming the band, being in bands M Blanket and Ache Hour Credo, and the band Floragore respectively.
+Wenger and Bauslaugh had been involved in the British Columbian hardcore/emo scene before forming the band, being in bands M Blanket, Breakwater and Ache Hour Credo, and the band Floragore respectively.
 Daddy's Hands has released two demo tapes, one EP and two full-length albums.
 The band gigged extensively in the 90s, even playing a radio show with Nardwuar.
 Despite achieving little commercial success, the band has been referred to as highly influential in the West Coast music scene.
 Lead singer Wenger, highly regarded by some critics, has been referred to as Montreal's Peter Laughner.

 Releases

 In 1996, the band released two demo tapes, a self-titled debut and Intelligent and Powerful.
 In 2000 they released a full album, Tutankhamun and a four-song EP in 2002 entitled Ghost in the Bong.
 Daddy's Hands' original lineup was intact until 2002 when Bauslaugh died of a drug overdose in her Montreal apartment.
 After Bauslaugh's death, Wenger's life took a downward turn and he started drinking more heavily.
 In May 2005, Wenger, the remaining members of the original lineup, and two new members began recording the band's last album, Welcome Kings.
 Before the album was released, Wenger was killed in a hit-and-run accident in Montreal on November 23, 2006.
 Welcome Kings was released posthumously in July 2007.